grpc/grpc.github.io/_posts/2016-09-06-bazel-rules-protobuf.md

 *targets* which can be selected using the *target pattern syntax*.
 Rules are written in a python-like language called [*skylark*](https://bazel.io/versions/master/docs/skylark/index.html).
+Syklark has stronger deterministic guarantees than python but is intentionally minimal, excluding language features such as recursion, classes, and lambdas.

 ## 1.1: Package Structure